How to Build the Best PC for Music Production and Audio Editing

 Regarding Headphones and Speakers

 When it comes to true audio quality (so we’re talking about a flat response to accurately work with when editing), you can go on and on all day long when looking at what headphones and/or speakers to buy.
-Any respectful designer of professional-grade products will post the response curves out there, as they show editors, engineers, and any other audio professional exactly how the device should handle.
+Any respectable designer of professional-grade products will post the response curves out there—as they show editors, engineers, and any other audio professional exactly how the device should handle.
 Yet even with that, there are exceptions.